suksham98/Ecommerce-Backend/README.md

 1. User Authentication etc.

 #### Important commands of this setup:
+- First you need to activate the virtual environment by the following command:-
+  - source venv/Scripts/activate (for windows)
+  - source venv/bin/activate (for ubuntu)
+- Change working directory to itwavesecom, then all following commands will work:-
 - To run the project:
   - python manage.py runserver
 - To add any other dependency: